 Students living in urban and populated areas have an advantage as they are more likely to find an MCAT test center near them.
 They may not even have to arrange for travel or accommodation and could simply drive to their test center in a few minutes.
 On the other hand, if you live in a rural or remote area, you will most likely have to arrange to travel to another city or town, plan for overnight accommodations, and pay for transport to the test center.
 These costs can add up to a hefty sum.

 Let’s take an example of a student traveling from a rural area to an urban setting such as Chicago to understand the typical costs involved in taking the MCAT.
 This student will spend USD $400 to pay for a ticket from their hometown to Chicago, and another $50 or so for the taxi that takes them to their accommodation.
-For the accommodation, they might need to shell out another $200 for a room in an Airbnb located close to their center.
+For the accommodation, they might need to shell out another $200 for a room in a hotel located close to their center.
 They will also need to account for the cost of meals, snacks, and any other miscellaneous expenses that may pop up, which could be another $50.
 In total, this student will pay approximately $700 just for their MCAT travel and accommodation costs.

 Keep in mind that the actual figures could be much higher or lower than the above amount.
 Flight tickets and cost of gas will vary depending on your location.
 You could try and save money by taking public transportation such as a bus or train to get to your accommodation from the airport and to travel around the city.
 For a 30 mile trip, you could end up paying $50 or more for a taxi or Uber, while public transportation could be just a few dollars.
 However, bear in mind that it’s not easy figuring out public transportation in a new city and you run the risk of getting lost and creating undue stress just before you’re due to take a stressful exam such as the MCAT.